Insight as it relates to personal leadership development and career growth.

 Manufacturers have experienced unprecedented strains in their supply chains because of the global COVID pandemic of 2020-21.
 Exactly how much of the negative impact could have been avoided had our supply chains been shortened, streamlined, and strengthened?
 Eric Henry, CEO and Founder of TS Designs, joins the NC SBTDC on stage to discuss how, as a tee shirt manufacturer in North Carolina, his “dirt to shirt” supply chain allowed for just that sort of resiliency throughout COVID, and beyond.
 While not a silver bullet, TS Designs had significant control over its supply chain during the pandemic, beginning in the dirt at the farm all the way through the finished product in the customers hands.
 At the same time TS Designs was leveraging its strengths, countless manufacturers world-wide suffered as they in contrast had little to no connection with their primary suppliers, no contracts in place to ensure product delivery or supply, and an over-dependence on the complex web of commodities and logistics, themselves pressured and suffering.
 While supply isn’t guaranteed to be born in your backyard, it’s worth looking at the ways companies can bring more tasks in house, strengthen contracts/relationships with suppliers, and find the paths of least resistance in order to hedge against the next natural or health disaster.

-Leslie Ward, RN/Certified Nurse Health Coach, Wake Forest Baptist Health
+Leslie Ward, RN/Certified Nurse Health Coach, Atrium Wake Forest Baptist Health